timhwang21/persona-api-mcp/SETUP.md

 ```

 **Solutions:**
+1. Verify persona-web development server is running on localhost:3000
-1. Verify API key is correct and active
+2. Check API key is correct and active in your local environment
-2. Check internet connectivity
 3. Verify API key permissions include "Inquiries: Read"
-4. Test API key with curl (see verification step above)
+4. Test API key with curl against localhost (see verification step above)
+5. Check persona-web server logs for any errors

 ### Issue: "Module not found" errors